 C. jejuni has evolved to colonize the gut of various organisms (hosts) such as birds and mammals.
-Given that they are not the only microbiota in these environments, they use mechanisms that are different from those of other microbiota to obtain nutrients and thrive (grow and reproduce).
+As they are not the only microbiota in these environments, they use mechanisms that are different from those of other microbiota to obtain nutrients and thrive.

 A good example of this is the citric acid cycle intermediates as well as various other amino acids.
 Here, the bacterium readily makes use of such amino acids as aspartate, serine, and glutamate among others to obtain energy for survival.

 Also, the bacterium is capable of metabolizing the I-fucose sugar in addition to using unique mechanisms to obtain certain transition metals that are necessary for life (iron etc).
 The mechanisms make it possible for C. jejuni to grow and multiply in the gut of various hosts where other microbiotas live.

 * Despite lacking various enzymes required for metabolism, C. jejuni uses the glycolytic pathways to obtain energy.